 Tennessee vs. Ohio State Women's Basketball Predictions & Picks - December 3

-Sunday's game features the No. 16 Ohio State Buckeyes (5-1) and the No. 20 Tennessee Volunteers (4-3) squaring off at Thompson-Boling Arena (on December 3) at 5:00 PM ET.
-This matchup, according to our computer prediction, will result in a 78-72 victory for Ohio State.
+Sunday's game at Thompson-Boling Arena has the No. 16 Ohio State Buckeyes (5-1) taking on the No. 20 Tennessee Volunteers (4-3) at 5:00 PM ET on December 3.
+Our computer prediction projects a 78-72 win for Ohio State.

-The Volunteers enter this contest following a 74-69 loss to Notre Dame on Wednesday.
+The Volunteers are coming off of a 74-69 loss to Notre Dame in their most recent outing on Wednesday.

 Catch college basketball action all season long on Fubo!